 Tom Skerritt On Stage - Theater Credits, Bio and Tickets

-On stage, Mr. Skerritt played the title role of Pacific Northwest Ballet's production of Don Quixote in Seattle, Washington, in February 2012 and he made his Broadway debut as Lucien Wilbanks in the Broadway premiere of A Time to Kill which ran from September 28 through to November 17, 2013 at the Golden Theatre.
-He was scheduled to return to Broadway in the Second Stage Theater production of Straight White Men in June 2018, but withdrew from the show ahead of the first preview due to personal reasons.
+On stage, Skerritt played the title role of Pacific Northwest Ballet's production of Don Quixote in Seattle, Washington, in February 2012.
+He then made his Broadway debut as Lucien Wilbanks in the Broadway premiere of A Time to Kill, which ran from September 28 through to November 17, 2013 at the Golden Theatre.
+He was scheduled to return to Broadway in the Second Stage Theater production of Straight White Men in June 2018, but he withdrew from the show ahead of the first preview for personal reasons.